pkg install apache24

 There are two methods for updating a FreeBSD system: from source or binary updates.

 Updating from source is the most involved update method, but offers the greatest amount of flexibility.
-The process involves synchronizing a local copy of the FreeBSD source code with the FreeBSD Subversion servers.
+The process involves synchronizing a local copy of the FreeBSD source code with the FreeBSD Git repository.
 Once the local source code is up-to-date, a new version of the kernel and userland can be compiled.

 Binary updates are similar to using